 A full view of a supplier’s assets and liabilities generally cannot be found using public sources.
 Nonetheless, these challenges can be overcome to an extent by having an attorney request business registrar filings on your behalf, such as corporate change history, board resolutions, and filings.
 Accessing private supplier information by engaging due diligence firms can sometimes be effective, and many companies have used them or private investigators.
 But caution is warranted in this case because you could be vicariously liable if they violate privacy or trade secret law on your behalf.

-A China due diligence best practice is to investigate the supplier’s affiliates and beneficial owners because there is substantial relevant information outside of the supplier entity in itself.
+With appropriate attorney oversight, a China due diligence best practice is to investigate the supplier’s affiliates and beneficial owners because there is substantial relevant information outside of the supplier entity in itself.
 For example, the supplier you are negotiating a deal with is usually a part of a network of affiliates controlled by the beneficial owner but have different shareholders, assets, and staff.

 Moreover, the parent company and beneficial owner has substantial influence over a Chinese supplier’s reputation, debts, and business model.
 Therefore, due diligence investigations should take a close look at the supplier’s affiliates and beneficial owners.
 In typical cases, significant issues include supplier relationships with client management, regulatory violation liability, failure to maintain required licenses, and material litigation.